 Where Does Your Water Come From?

-CHWD is the water provider to approximately 70,000 customers in portions of Citrus Heights, Fair Oaks, Orangevale, Carmichael, and Roseville, California.
+CHWD provides water to approximately 70,000 customers in portions of Citrus Heights, Fair Oaks, Orangevale, Carmichael, and Roseville, California.

 The District's service area consists of 12.8-square-miles with over 20,000 service connections.